-It’s official: green is the new black and there's never been a better time for sustainable living.
-Eco-friendly is no longer a quirky lifestyle trend, it’s a moral imperative.
-And, as the protest placards are keen to remind us — there is no Planet B.
+It’s official: there's never been a better time for sustainable living.
+"Eco-friendly" is no longer a quirky lifestyle trend, it’s a moral imperative.
+And, as the protest placards are keen to remind us—there is no Planet B.

-So, start small and keep your resolutions realistic.
-From your wardrobe to your fridge to your bathroom cabinet, here are ten steps you can take towards living more sustainably.
+So, start small and keep those resolutions realistic!
+From your closet to your fridge to your bathroom medicine cabinet, here are ten totally easy steps you can take towards living more sustainably.

 Sustainable living: where to start?